chase-moskal/xiome/readme.md

   - the "database" state is actually saved in `localStorage`
   - in the browser dev console, you can wipe clean all the state by calling `localStorage.clear()` then refreshing the page
 - you can work on the xiome.io website itself at http://localhost:5000/x/
-- you can develop new feature in the "mocksite" at http://localhost:5000/x/mocksite/
+- you can develop new features in the "mocksite" at http://localhost:5000/x/mocksite/
   - the mocksite is a crappy-looking site that mimics a website that had installed xiome
   - it's a "proving grounds" for developing new features
   - you can login with a special email address `creative@xiome.io`, which is a special fake account on the mocksite that has administrator privileges